callum-hart/react-hook-combobox/README.md

 ### handleOpen
 `function`

-Function to progromatically set `isOpen` to true.
+Function to programmatically set `isOpen` to true.

 ### handleClear
 `function`

-Function to clear the textbox term.
+Function to clear the textbox value.

 ## Homage